wfurphy/creative-button-card-templates/README.md

 ![Template Samples using Noctis theme](images/template-samples.png)

-_Examples in the image are using the [Noctis](https://github.com/aFFekopp/noctis) theme by @eFFekopp but should work with any theme you choose._
+_Examples in the image are using the [Noctis](https://github.com/aFFekopp/noctis) theme but should work with any theme you choose._

 <details><summary>See the code...</summary>
 <p>